 Class meetings provide students with the opportunity to participate in ongoing discussions about assigned readings and writing projects, to work closely with the instructor, to work with peers in writing and revision workshops, and to collaborate with peers on projects.
-Because we produce workplace communications collaboratively as well as individually, ENC 2210 emphasizes both collaborative and individual writing projects.
+Because as much of the communicative work produced in the workplace is collaborative as it is individual, ENC 2210 emphasizes both individual writing projects and collaborative writing projects.